See why Your Data Matters

 For more information see Our Healthier South East London Privacy Notice

 Lambeth DataNet uses GP patient records to obtain anonymous information to help plan and improve healthcare services in the local area.
-To opt out please speak to member of staff.
+You have a right to opt out.

 *A Summary Care Record is a way of telling health and care staff important information about a person.
 It tells staff caring for someone about their medicines and allergies.
 This means they can look after the person if they are not at their usual doctor’s surgery.

-We are one of pilot practices taking part in this exiting project.
-Local Care Records enables real time sharing and viewing of patient information with local acute (Kings College Hospital and Guys and St.Thomas' Hospital) and mental health trust (Maudsley Hospital).
+Local Care Records enable real time sharing and viewing of patient information with secondary care trusts (such as King's College Hospital and Guys & St.Thomas' Hospital) .
 This should deliver huge benefits to healthcare professionals and patients.

 NHS Digital has a statutory role to collect and process health and social care information which is set out in the Health and Social Care Act 2012.